stoermelder/vcvrack-packone/docs/transit/Transit.md

 A "visualize" mode is available to make the pad's snapshot bindings easier to understand.
 While the mode is active, a colored spline is drawn from the outer ring of every snapshot point on the pad to the corresponding LED button on the host TRANSIT (or the +T expander hosting the snapshot).
 The splines use the color of the current snapshot-set, and the line for each snapshot ends in a small dot on the destination button.

-The mode is toggled with the **Space** key (no modifier).
-Press Space while hovering over the TRANSIT-PAD module and the splines appear.
-Press Space again to hide them.
+The mode is toggled with **Shift + Space**.
+Press the shortcut while hovering over the TRANSIT-PAD module and the splines appear.
+Press it again to hide them.
 The mode is purely visual — it has no effect on the audio.

 #### Context menu